pulumi/docs/content/blog/announcing-nextgen-azure-provider/index.md

 The Azure Resource Manager API is structured around Resource Providers&mdash;high-level groups like "storage", "compute", or "web".
 We map Resource Providers to top-level modules or namespaces in Pulumi SDKs.

 Each resource provider defines one or more API versions, for example, "2015-05-01", "2020-09-01", or "2020-08-01-preview".
-Every version of every ARM API is available in Pulumi SDKs, and each version has its module or namespace.
+Every version of every ARM API is available in Pulumi SDKs, and each version has its own module or namespace.

 ![API Versions in VS Code](vscode-versions.png)